Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 When most recent observation is requested (0 seconds passed), we can return it right away.
 If it wasn't record in the current block, transform it to consider the current block and the current tick.

-If an older time point is requested, we need several checks before going to the binary search algorithm:
+If an older time point is requested, we need to make several checks before switching to the binary search algorithm:
 1. if the requested time point is the last observation, we can return the accumulated price at the latest observation;
 1. if the requested time point is after the last observation, we can call `transform`  to find the accumulated price at this point, knowing the last observed price and the current price;
 1. if the requested time point is before the last observation, we have to use the binary search.